EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/active-jobs.md

 # Active Jobs

-'Active Jobs' is an Open OnDemand app that allows you to browse and manage jobs created via both apps and the [Job Composer](job-composer.md) app.
+Active Jobs is an Open OnDemand app that allows you to browse and manage jobs created via both apps and the [Job Composer](job-composer.md) app.

-The 'Active Jobs' app shows a table of running and recently completed jobs.
+The Active Jobs app shows a table of running and recently completed jobs.

 ---